24-S1-2-C-Moral-Decisions/LandingSite/Meeting/Client/2024-05-01_ClientMeetingMinutes.md

 | No | Add attention check to survey page| Zhongzheng |Before next meeting|
 | No | Back end and database modification | Ceming | Before next meeting|

+## Client Suggestions

+- The video's topic transitions are quite abrupt, which could potentially confuse the audience.
+- Add an attention check to the frontend to ensure that participants are actively concentrating.

 ## Other Notes & Information
 N/A